Meesho, Aequs, and Vidya Wires IPOs in 2025. Understand risks, strengths, and which IPO suits your investment goals.

 Aequs : Strengths

-- Diversified manufacturing portfolio (not just aerospace) reduces sector-specific risk to some extent.
+- Diversified manufacturing portfolio reduces sector-specific risk.

 Aequs : Risks